monarch-initiative/SvAnna/docs/quickstart.rst

-The variant with ID ``Othman-2010-20696945-VWF-index-FigS7`` that disrupts a promoter of the *von Willenbrand factor* (*VWF*) gene (`Othman et al., 2010 <https://pubmed.ncbi.nlm.nih.gov/20696945>`_) receives the highest :math:`TAD_{SV}` score of 25.61, and the variant is placed on rank 1.
+The variant with ID ``Othman-2010-20696945-VWF-index-FigS7`` that disrupts a promoter of the *von Willenbrand factor* (*VWF*) gene (`Othman et al., 2010 <https://pubmed.ncbi.nlm.nih.gov/20696945>`_) receives the highest :math:`PSV` score of 64.18, and the variant is ranked first.

 SvAnna stores prioritization results in *HTML*, *CSV*, and *VCF* output formats next to the input VCF file.